-Regular way purchases and sales of financial assets are recognised and derecognised, as applicable, on the trade date, i.e. the date that the Syndicate commits itself to purchase or sell the asset.
+All regular way purchases and sales of financial assets are recognised on the trade date, i.e. the date the Syndicate commits to purchase or sell the asset.
+Regular way purchases or sales of financial assets require delivery of assets within the time frame generally established by regulation or convention in the market place.